Voices on the Nobel Center

 “I’m optimistic about the Nobel Center because I view it in the context of Stockholm and Sweden in 50 or 100 years.”

-Hans Rosling is Professor of Global Health at Karolinska Institutet and co-founder of Gapminder Foundation.
-He is also one of the co-founders of Médecins Sans Frontières (MSF) in Sweden as well as a member of the Royal Swedish Academy of Sciences.
+Hans Rosling was a Professor of Global Health at Karolinska Institutet and co-founder of Gapminder Foundation.
+He was also one of the co-founders of Médecins Sans Frontières (MSF) in Sweden as well as a member of the Royal Swedish Academy of Sciences.

 “It is an exciting development that Stockholm finally gets a place for the arts and the science.”